mercari/mercari-engineering-ladder/en/MG5.md

 ## Priorities / Direction
 **Participates in deciding technical policies and specifications involving the entire product and enhances the value of the product in company-level development.**

-Understands thoroughly **their company’s entire product and participates in discussing the roles of and interactions between domains with market impact in mind.**
+**Deeply understands the product and business strategies, and actively participates in examining the interactions and roles between domains, while keeping in mind the impact on the market and the achievement of business goals.**

 Possesses strong skills and experience **to boost productivity in the long term and helps** increase productivity **across their company by leveraging and sharing that knowledge with others.**